opensbt/.github/profile/README.md

 ## Welcome to the OpenSBT group 👋

 🙋‍♀️ OpenSBT is a modular framework for the virtual validation of complex systems using heuristic testing techniques.
-Originally, it has been develeped to provide a generic environment for validating automated driving systems.
+Originally, it has been developed to provide a generic environment for validating automated driving systems.
 Recently, it started to support researchers in testing learning-enabled components across various domains.

 🌈 OpenSBT is open-source and distributed under the Apache 2.0 license.
 We encourage contributions of all kinds.